christopher-fu/asteroids/README.md

 [noise](https://pypi.python.org/pypi/noise/), a Python Perlin noise library.

 ## Running
+If you cloned this from the GitHub repo, you'll need to build first.
+Run `npm run build`.

 Start a new server (e.g. in Python 3, `python3 -m http.server 8000 &>
 /dev/null`) and go to `localhost:8000` on your browser.